incountry/sdk-nodejs/README.md

 ```

-The SDK also allows to use already received OAuth tokens if needed.
-In this mode SDK user is responsible for OAuth token receiving and renewal.
-Use this option only at your own risk.
+The SDK also allows to use previously acquired oAuth tokens if needed.
+In this mode SDK is not responsible for oAuth token renewal and it should be done by SDK user himself.

-Below you can find the example of how to specify OAuth token while creating a storage instance:
+Below you can find the example of how to specify OAuth token while creating a Storage instance:
 ```typescript
 const { Storage } = require('incountry');
 const storage = new Storage({